dice-roller/documentation/docs/guide/notation/modifiers.md

 You can also compound penetrating dice, like so: `2d6!!p`

-You can also use [Compare Points](#compare-point) to change when a dice will penetrate:
+You can also use [Compare Points](#compare-point) to change when a die will penetrate:

 ```javascript
 2d6!p=5   // penetrate on any rolls equal to 5